Table of Contents

 Sleep Disorders Explained and The Types Of Sleep Disorders 2019

 In our lives, sleep plays a vital role in maintaining the physical, mental and emotional health of people.
 Recent studies reveal that more than 40 million Americans are susceptible to sleep disorders.
 Sleep disorders can be diagnosed and treated effectively in a sleep disorder treatment center.
 The main symptoms of most sleep disorders are excessive daytime sleepiness, snoring, falling asleep at inappropriate times.
 Snoring, drowsiness, sleep apnea, restless legs syndrome, parasomnias, narcolepsy.
-And insomnia are serious sleep disorders that require medical attention.
+And insomnia is serious sleep disorders that require medical attention.

 Kathryn Severyns St. Mary’s Center Sleep Disorders Center, Englewood Hospital Sleep Disorders Center, Cooper Sleep Disorders Center, Houston Sleep Center, Texas Sleep Disorders Center, Ontario Sleep Institute.
-And RedRiver Sleep Center United States approved centres for sleep disorders.
+And RedRiver Sleep Center United States approved centers for sleep disorders.
 Accreditation is granted by the American Academy of Sleep Medicine (AASM).
 A medical association dedicated to ensuring the highest quality of care for patients with sleep disorders.

 Types of Sleep Disorders